-Injured in a Slip and Fall or Trip and Fall Accident in Vermont or New Hampshire?
+Injured in a Slip and Fall or Trip and Fall Accident in Vermont?
 We Can Help.

 However, that does not mean such cases are not viable.
 Premises liability attorney Michael J. Sabbeth has resolved multiple cases in which his clients suffered injuries after slipping and falling on ice due to the defendants’ negligence for six figures.